geoschem/gc-cloud-infrastructure/benchmarks/README.md

 Benchmarks are triggered by github actions in the [GCClassic](https://github.com/geoschem/GCClassic/tree/dev) and [GCHP](https://github.com/geoschem/GCHP/tree/dev) repositories, but you can trigger cloud benchmarks manually as well (see below for details).
 ### Deploying the dockerfile to ecr
+Updates to the docker container used for running automated benchmarks are automatically updated on pushes to the `main` branch using github actions, but you can also manually push a new docker image using the following commands:
 1. `$ aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin 753979222379.dkr.ecr.us-east-1.amazonaws.com`
 2. `$ docker build -t benchmarks-cloud-repository .`
 3. `$ docker tag benchmarks-cloud-repository:latest 753979222379.dkr.ecr.us-east-1.amazonaws.com/benchmarks-cloud-repository:latest`